Posted by Teigen Enhorning

-As the world struggles to cope with COVID-19, govt and businesses are increasingly making use of these advancements in bi to provide timely and accurate information to communities.
-It will be interesting to see what influence the COVID crisis will have on BI trends as the year proceeds.
+As the world struggles to cope with COVID-19, government and businesses are increasingly making use of these advancements in BI (business intelligence) to provide timely and accurate information to communities.

-2020 is underway and there have been plenty of advancements in BI.
-Here are 7 trends that we feel will have the most meaningful impact on the BI world in 2020.
+2020 is coming to a close and there have been plenty of advancements in BI.
+Here are 7 trends that we believe have had the most meaningful impact on the BI world in 2020.

 Data Collection Grows Through NLP

 NLP (Natural Language Processing) lets AI systems process language as a human would.
 It is also referred to as conversational analytics and it comes in many forms.
 Spoken words can be translated and or converted into data.
 Text can be interpreted or translated in a way that’s closer to how humans interact.
 Programs can interpret a natural form of question and form responses close to the natural sounding language a human would use.

 The collection of data points dramatically increases through NLP, since language can be converted into data.
 Locating data is also much easier as programs learn to interpret requests for data within storage programs.
 With such potential for increases in data collection and interpretation it’s no wonder NLP is a big area of focus in 2020.

 Advances in AI Transparency

 Artificial Intelligence systems continue to grow and impact the BI world.
 With so many businesses using AI systems to help with decision making, a need for transparency has developed.
 When something goes wrong, businesses want to be able to learn from those mistakes, which would be a lot easier if AI systems could explain what’s going on behind the scenes.